Healthy alternatives to unhealthy food & snacks

 Ice cream is essentially churned, frozen fat and sugar.
 Frozen yogurt is a lot lower in both and contains probiotics to help our digestive system.
 However, it is still quite high in calories and you cut out any health benefits if you go and cover it in melted toffee.
 Try pairing it with fresh fruit or nuts as a sweet and tasty replacement for your dessert.

 Here’s a scary fact – drinking five pints of lager a week adds up to 44,200kcal over a year or the same as eating 221 doughnuts.
 A pint of beer can have around 180 calories in it while a single measure of spirits has just 61 calories.
 Match that with a soda water and some fresh lime juice and you’ve got a less fattening alternative.
-Even red wine has fewer calories, at 159 a glass, and it includes antioxidants.
+Even red wine has fewer calories, at 159 a glass.

 Your standard burger can have around 350 calories in it.
 However, if you were to replace this with a grilled chicken breast, it’d be just 220 calories –and that’s for a large 150g piece of chicken.